flutter/website/src/content/cookbook/architecture/offline-first.md

 <?code-excerpt path-base="cookbook/architecture/offline_first"?>

-An offline-first application is an app capable of offering most or all its functionality while being disconnected from the Internet.
+An offline-first application is an app capable of offering most or all of its functionality while being disconnected from the internet.
-Offline-first applications usually rely on stored data to offer users a temporal access to data that would otherwise only be available online.
+Offline-first applications usually rely on stored data to offer users temporary access to data that would otherwise only be available online.

-Some offline-first applications will combine local and remote data seamlessly, while other applications will inform the user when the application is using cached data.
+Some offline-first applications combine local and remote data seamlessly, while other applications inform the user when the application is using cached data.
 In the same way,
-some applications will synchronize data in the background while others will require the user to explicitly synchronize it.
+some applications synchronize data in the background while others require the user to explicitly synchronize it.
 It all depends on the application requirements and the functionality it offers, and it’s up to the developer to decide which implementation fits their needs.